Wife always Complains? What it Means. What You Can Do

 If your wife always complains, don’t make the mistake of just ignoring her.
-This is a warning sign like a grinding noise in your engine and if you don’t take care of it, you may lose your wife altogether.
+Complaints are a warning sign.
+If you don’t take care of them, you may lose your wife altogether.

 Why your wife always complains

 Men are good at making quick decisions.
 That’s great in an emergency.
 However, that’s not so great when responding to your wife.
 The wrong action, taken quickly, will kill your weekend, to say the least.